 C. What It Does Mean

-With the Defund the Police movement we are looking to target the root causes of crime (inequality and suffering) and not just wasting money paying for more band-aids (police) while people continue to needlessly suffer.
+With the Defund the Police movement we are looking to target the root causes of crime (inequality, poverty, and suffering) and not just wasting money paying for more band-aids (police) while people continue to needlessly suffer.
 Law Enforcement does not actually solve problems.
 They just deal with something after it has become a problem.
 Crime is a symptom of a larger problem and is not the problem in-and-of-itself.
 Until we understand that nothing will get better.

 ‘Defund the Police’ means: